- Explore the most beautiful places on Earth from Ha Long Bay, Khao Sok National Park and K'garito the Whitsundays

 Sawadee-ka - you’re on Thai time now!
 Our first stop is Bangkok, where we’ll tour the city’s waterways by longtail, see golden temples and enjoy wild nights on neon lit Khao San Road.
 Then it’s an overnight train south to the pristine rainforests and shimmering lakes of Khao Sok National Park, where we’ll spend a night in traditional floating bungalows.
 Next, we’ll head for the famous party island of Koh Phangan, where we’ll be staying on Bottle Beach – arguably the most beautiful on the island.
 We’ll learn Muay Thai and take an incredible snorkelling trip while we’re here, before hopping on to lovely Koh Tao.
 We’ve got plenty of time to chillax on the paradise beaches here, as well as a boat trip to Koh Nang Yuan.
 Then it’s Koh Phi Phi – a gorgeous tropical island and another Thai party heavyweight.
 Hike to the best viewpoints, take a boat trip to Monkey Beach and the Viking Caves, and party like tomorrow doesn’t exist.
 Our last destination is lively Phuket, where you can grab some souvenirs and top up your tan, before packing your bags for Bali.

-Meet the rest of your group in lively Canggu, where we’ll spend two days chilling on the beach, visiting the unforgettable Uluwatu Temple, and taking a surf lesson with some local pros.
-Then we’ll head inland to Bali’s cultural heart – Ubud, stopping at Tanah Lot Temple and Monkey Forest on the way.
-We’ll get to know Ubud’s colourful markets and hip café culture, as well as visiting a coffee plantation, enjoying lunch with views of an active volcano, taking a stroll through the famous rice terraces, taking a dip in Tegenungan Waterfall, and visiting a local school.
-We’ll take the boat to gorgeous Gili Trawangan next, where we’ll explore this car-free paradise by bicycle, dance on the sands at a beach party, take a cooking class and swim with hundreds of colourful reef fish on a snorkelling day trip.
-Then it’s on to Lombok, where we’ll stay on lively Kuta Beach.
-We’ll meet a Sasak tribe, join a yoga class, do some beach hopping, and take another surf lesson.
-Our last stop is laid-back Lovina, back on Bali.
-We’ll take an early morning dolphin cruise, hit the best snorkelling spots, and visit some hot springs and waterfalls, before journeying back to Kuta and getting ready for the next stage of this amazing adventure – Australia!
+Meet the rest of your group in vibrant Canggu, where we’ll spend three days chilling on the beach, visiting spectaculartemples, and taking a surf lesson with some local pros.
+Then we’ll head inland to Bali’s cultural heart – Ubud, stopping at a sparkling waterfall on the way.
+We’ll get to know Ubud’s colourful markets and hip café culture, as well as enjoying lunch with views of an active volcano, taking a stroll through the famous rice terraces, and meeting the cheeky locals at Monkey Forest.
+We’ll take the boat to gorgeous Gili Trawangan next, where we’ll explore this car-free paradise by bicycle, dance on the sands all night, and swim with hundreds of colourful reef fish on a day trip round all three Gili Islands.
+Then it’s time to get ready for the next stage of this amazing adventure – Australia!

 Spend a week in magical Melbourne before you prepare to fly solo, with a working holiday.
 Spend the first three days getting to know the city, with a walking tour, dinner on the banks of the Yarra River, and a food tour of Melbourne’s amazing eateries.
 On days four to five, take some time out of city life and head to beautiful Mornington Peninsula and Phillip Island, to try the local wines, see the penguins, take a surf lesson and meet some of Australia’s most iconic animals.
 On day 6 it’s back to Melbourne, where we’ll explore the funky beach suburb of St Kilda, before spending day 7 getting the low-down on living and working in Aus.
 You’ll get a tax file number, an Aussie bank account, a SIM card and a hostel membership, as well as a one-on-one session with one of our knowledgeable travel guides so you can tailor your plans, then we’ll take you on a bar crawl.
 On day 8, we’ll say farewell with a rooftop barbecue and a few beers, before you head off to start your new life Down Under.